 Although it was dead, it was still impressive to see.
 I called it in and was told it most likely died from an impact of some sort, boat I would think.
 It then washed ashore after a few days in the sound.

 Photo from the San Diego Natural History Museum's education collection.

 35 mm slide caption: "Leatherback Sea Turtle, Mexico: Baja California N, Bahia de los Angeles"

 Dead, washed ashore at Maidstone beach.

 Tortugas bebes laud

-The leatherback turtle (Dermochelys coriacea) is the largest of all living sea turtles and the fourth largest modern reptile behind three crocodilians.
-It is the only living species in the genus Dermochelys.
-It can easily be differentiated from other modern sea turtles by its lack of a bony shell.
+The leatherback sea turtle (Dermochelys coriacea), sometimes called the lute turtle or leathery turtle, is the largest of all living turtles and is the fourth-heaviest modern reptile behind three crocodilians.
+It is the only living species in the genus Dermochelys and family Dermochelyidae.
+It can easily be differentiated from other modern sea turtles by its lack of a bony shell, hence the name.
 Instead, its carapace is covered by skin and oily flesh.
-Dermochelys coriacea is the only extant member of the family Dermochelyidae.
-Instead of teeth, the leatherback turtle...
+Dermochelys is the...